Go West to Watch for Whales

 Companies Offering Whale Watching Tours

-Katarina Sail Charters in Rincon offers a 2-hour sunset cruise, with whale watching in-season. $55/person.
+Katarina Sail Charters in Rincon offers a 2-hour sunset cruise, where you might see whales in whale watching in-season.

 Adventures Tourmarine at Joyuda Beach in Cabo Rojo offers whale watching tours in-season.
 Contact them for availability and rates.